 - a) Before sitting an examination, the candidate's credentials must be evaluated by the Credentials Committee. - b) The examination will consist of both written and oral/practical parts. - c) Any change in the procedure of the examination should be notified to the EBVS. - d) The format of the examination must be made known to the candidates in advance; in particular in what way the different parts and levels will be evaluated (see later in this chapter). - e) The examination will be held in the English language.
-Non-medical/non-veterinary dictionaries are allowed. - f) Confidentiality must be maintained throughout the entire examination. - g) All parts of the examination must be held under the constant direct supervision and presence of members of the Examination Committee, either by physical or digital presence.
-In the case of the ECBHM, the Certifying Examination will consist of two sections. - h) Unsuccessful candidates may apply to retake the examination a maximum of three times (corresponding to a total of four attempts).
-Model exam questions will be provided and updated on a regular basis.
+Non-medical/non-veterinary dictionaries are allowed. - f) All parts of the examination must be held under the constant supervision of a physical invigilator (with exception of the oral part if done by videoconference), and presence of members of the Examination Committee either by physical or digital presence.
+In the case of the ECBHM, the Certifying Examination will consist of two sections. - g) Digital mock exam questions will be provided previously to the exam date and updated on a regular basis. - h) Unsuccessful candidates may apply to retake the examination a maximum of three times (corresponding to a total of four attempts).